sunilsharmapoudel/weather-now/readme.md

-# WeatherNow - Platform to get current weather information of yor city.
+# WeatherNow - Platform to get current weather information of your city.
 Get instant weather updates for any city with WeatherNow: EJS-powered project, leveraging OpenWeatherAPI and IPinfo.io for accurate data and location detection

 ## Table of contents